nashkevin/Consulting-Clock/README.md

 ## Functions

 - Pressing a top button will start counting time on the display below it; if a count is running on a different display, it will be paused automatically.
+Only one counter can run at a time.

 - Pressing the top button above a running counter will pause that counter.